ankane/shorts/Postgres-Users.md

 Setting up database users for an app can be challenging if you don’t do it often.
 Good permissions add a layer of security and can minimize the chances of developer mistakes.
 Following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), users should have the privileges they need and nothing more.

-The three types we’ll cover are:
+The three types of users we’ll cover are:

 Type | Read | Write | Modify
 --- | --- | --- | ---